Photo of Tomas Tranströmer from publisher Albert Bonniers Forlag

 A motor far out on the water extends the horizon of the summer night.
 Both joy and sorrow swell in the magnifying glass of the dew.
 We do not actually know it, but we sense it: our life has a sister vessel which plies an entirely different route.
 While the sun burns behind the islands.

 I corresponded sporadically with Monica and Tomas after they left.
 I would not see Tomas again until ten years later.
-Soon after I moved from Texas to Boston, I became a member and board member of the New England Poetry Club.
-Founded in 1915 at Harvard University by Conrad Aiken, Robert Frost, and Amy Lowell, the Poetry Club sponsored a regular reading series, the oldest continuous one in the country.
+Soon after I moved from Texas to Boston, I became a member and Board member of the New England Poetry Club.
+Founded in 1915 at Harvard University by Conrad Aiken, Robert Frost, and Amy Lowell, the Poetry Club sponsored a regular reading series, the oldest continuous series in the country.
 Within a year of joining the Board, I used my previous grant writing experience to write a successful grant of $5,000 to the National Endowment for the Arts in Washington, D.C., for support of the reading series.
 The NEA grant included a stipend and travel expenses to bring Tomas Tranströmer from Sweden to Boston for an appearance in Cambridge.

 Tranströmer read to a large audience in one of the seminar rooms at Harvard University.
 More than 300 people filled seats and lined the walls as he read.
 In reading, Tomas provided explanations of his poems and used his dry sense of humor to add levity.
 And then there were the poems: the beautiful, luminous, remarkable poems.

 In 2006 I resigned from employment at a private investment firm in Boston’s Financial District and left to live in various European cities: Amsterdam, London, Paris.
 Flights then within the European Union were cheap: $100 American to fly from London to Rome.
-After spending six months living in Amsterdam’s Rembrandtplein area, I flew to Barcelona and rented an apartment from a young Catalan school teacher who was fluent in English.
+After spending six months living in Amsterdam’s Rembrandtplein area, I flew to Barcelona and rented an apartment from a Catalan school teacher who was fluent in English.
 The location of the apartment was ten blocks from the Basílica de la Sagrada Família, a stunning Roman Catholic minor basilica that began construction in 1882 from a design by Catalan architect Antoni Gaudí.

 La Basílica de la Sagrada Familia, Barcelona, Spain